 1912: Author, historian, actor, and broadcaster Louis "Studs" Terkel is born in New York City.
 Terkel won the Pulitzer Prize for General Non-Fiction in 1985 for "The Good War" and is also known for his oral histories of common Americans and for hosting a long-running radio show in Chicago.
 He died at age 96 on Oct.
 31, 2008.

-1909: Actress Margaret Sullavan, best known for her roles in movies such as "Three Comrades," "The Shopworn Angel" and "The Shop Around the Corner" (pictured here with James Stewart) is born in Norfolk, Va.
+1909: Actress Margaret Sullavan, best known for her roles in movies such as "Three Comrades," "The Shopworn Angel" and "The Shop Around the Corner" (pictured here with James Stewart) is born in Norfolk, Virginia.
 Sullavan, who was nominated for an Academy Award for Best Actress for her performance in "Three Comrades," died of an overdose of barbiturates at the age of 50 on Jan.
 1, 1960.

-1905: Actor Henry Fonda, the Hollywood legend who starred in such movies as "The Grapes of Wrath," "The Ox-Bow Incident," "Mister Roberts," "12 Angry Men" and "On Golden Pond," is born in Grand Island, Neb.
+1905: Actor Henry Fonda, the Hollywood legend who starred in such movies as "The Grapes of Wrath," "The Ox-Bow Incident," "Mister Roberts," "12 Angry Men" and "On Golden Pond," is born in Grand Island, Nebraska.
 Fonda, who won a Best Actor Oscar for "On Golden Pond" and was also nominated for "The Grapes of Wrath," was also the patriarch of a family of famous actors, including daughter Jane Fonda, son Peter Fonda and granddaughter Bridget Fonda.
 He died of heart disease at age 77 on Aug.
 12, 1982.

 1868: The U.S. Senate acquits President Andrew Johnson of one of the articles of impeachment against him.
 In the first impeachment in history of a sitting United States president, the U.S. House of Representatives had impeached Johnson on Feb.
 28, primarily charging him with violation of the Tenure of Office Act by removing Secretary of War Edwin M. Stanton from office and replacing him with Maj.
 Gen. Lorenzo Thomas.
 The Senate vote on that charge was 35-19, one vote less than the required two-thirds tally to remove Johnson from office.
 Two more articles of impeachment would go down by the same margin 10 days later before Johnson's opponents gave up and dismissed the proceedings.

-1801: Politician and diplomat William H. Seward, who served as the governor of New York, a U.S. senator, and the U.S. secretary of state for Presidents Abraham Lincoln and Andrew Johnson, is born in Florida, N.Y.
+1801: Politician and diplomat William H. Seward, who served as the governor of New York, a U.S. senator, and the U.S. secretary of state for Presidents Abraham Lincoln and Andrew Johnson, is born in Florida, New York.
 As Johnson's secretary of state, he engineered the 1867 purchase of Alaska from Russia in move that was ridiculed at the time as "Seward's Folly."